DnD 5e - Selling Treasure

 Now what do you do with all of it?

 Dungeons and Dragons isn't a video game.
 When you kill something, its belongings don't mysteriously cease to exist.
 Similarly, they don't all climb into a container for you to quickly collect and be on your way.
-If slay defeat an evil knight in plate armor, he falls dead but he's still wearing that plate armor.
+If you defeat an evil knight in plate armor, they fall dead but they're still wearing that plate armor.
 It's right there, and in a lot of cases "finders keepers" applies.
 Unless you're somewhere civilized like a city with laws and someone to enforce them, if you kill something the expectation is that you and your friends are going to take its belongings.

 "Looting the bodies" is a time-honored tradition.
 Most beast-like monsters won't have anything of value, but you might find a handful of coins or something from previous victims.
 Intelligent enemies are more likely to have useful items like weapons and potions, and some of them frequently hoard treasure which you can claim for your own.
 This may seem very violent and unfriendly, but if you just killed the local equivalent of Smaug (go read The Hobbit), there's a hoard of treasure that some monster has been accumulating, possibly for centuries, and you're now the closest thing to a rightful owner.